 100 percent Pinot Noir this wine neither whispers nor screams but it is not boring to listen to.
 Is it Ira Glass?
 I don’t know but it is a bit strawberry and freshness and a smidge of pleasant salinity.
 The toasty notes are downplayed.
 Good for fun and for more august wine thoughts.
-Especially august in August. — 24 days ago
+Especially august in August. — a year ago

 How I adore this.
 Roederer is legion, and this wine rocks.
 It’s toast with raspberry jam and a glass of blood orange juice.
 All sprinkled with candied violets and love.
 I can’t prove the love part but someone raised this wine right.
-Take it wine in hand take it in glass take it in. — 24 days ago
+Take it wine in hand take it in glass take it in. — a year ago

 Pale salmon all seashell and saltwater on the nose.
 So we have both river and ocean in one glass, boom.
 Jumpy but fine bubbles and same as nose but add in lilacs and raspberries so we are moving from water to land.
 Then the bubbles burst upon the tongue and we have sky.
 Am I missing any element?
 Nah, this is fire.